Aperiplus Test Runner

 Although the runner script can run tests anywhere in the filesystem, different projects will almost certainly have different configuration needs and possibly clashing settings.
-Hence you'll need a unique runner file per project, each loading the relevant config stuff.
+In practice you'll need a unique runner file per project, each loading the relevant config stuff.

 Runner scripts are pretty simple: